Collaborative approach effective in high-stakes divorces: Silbert

 “I have focused exclusively on settlement-oriented work,” says Silbert, who will do negotiations for divorcing couples using the collaborative process as well as more traditional family law negotiation.

-In the Niagara Region where she practises, the profile of the collaborative approach has increased in the last couple of years, in part, because of the group of professionals available and committed to its use, she says.
+In the Niagara Region where she practices, the profile of the collaborative approach has increased in the last couple of years, in part, because of the group of professionals available and committed to its use, she says.